frederickf/presentable/README.md

 ```

 ### keyCode
 Used for keyboard navigation back to TOC slide.
-The default, `84` eqauals the `t` key.
+The default, `84` equals the `t` key.
 Set to `false` to disable.
 ```
 presentable.toc({
     keyCode: 84